A scrambler bike designed and transformed by Tamarit Motorcycles.

 Other parts that completed the project were regular appearances at the show such as the chaincover, turning signals, fender eliminator kit, sumpguard…

-After almost three bikes on a row that had to be delivered in Madrid to our clients (Titán, Dakota and Guildford), this time luckily for us we had to stop halfway and Niza was delivered to Adriano in Albacete, his hometown.
+After almost three Triumph bikes on a row that had to be delivered in Madrid to our clients (Titán, Dakota and Guildford), this time luckily for us we had to stop halfway and the Triumph bonneville was delivered to Adriano in Albacete, his hometown.
 Great news for us, not only because the mileage, but also because it would be the first motorcycle built by us to be delivered at the lands of Castilla La Mancha.